 This is a list of notable people who have studied at Waverley College.
 It is by no means exhaustive; corrections and suggestions for further additions are welcome.

-Since its establishment in 1903 Waverley College alumni have been successful in politics, the arts, the law, media, the military, religion, sport and academia.
+Since its establishment in 1903 Waverley College alumni have been successful in politics, the arts, the law, media, medicine, the military, religion, sport and academia.

 Creative Arts and Media

 - Neville Anderson, architect, Associate Professor at the School of Architecture at the University of New South Wales

 - Daniel Ardilley ACS, Cinematographer